kmruiz/kmr.today/about-me.md

 ## Delivery Forecasting Tooling
 - [**jira-montecarlo**](https://github.com/kmruiz/jira-montecarlo): a CLI tool for probabilistic delivery forecasting.
 It uses Monte Carlo simulations and throughput data to replace point estimation with statistical modeling.

-## What I’m Looking For (Eventually)
+## What I'm Looking For

 I’m not currently looking for a new role, but I care deeply about the kinds of problems I want to work on next.

 In the future, I’m interested in roles like Staff Engineer or Director of Engineering, where I can extend my current focus to include broader system direction, team topology, and long-term technical strategy.
-I’m also exploring how AI—particularly probabilistic models—can support system design conversations, architecture under uncertainty, and evolving requirements.
+I’m also exploring how AI (particularly probabilistic models) can support system design conversations, architecture under uncertainty, and evolving requirements.

+I'm based in Catalonia and prefer to work remotely, async-first, and with high trust.
+I regularly overlap with timezones from UTC−1 to UTC+4, and I’ve successfully worked with distributed teams spanning Europe, the Americas, and Asia.
+I’m not open to relocation.

 ## Mentoring & Talks

-I occasionally mentor engineers: especially around system design, architecture, and career transitions.
-I’ve also given internal tech talks and architecture reviews, and I’m open to doing more public speaking or guest sessions if the topic aligns.
+I occasionally mentor engineers: especially around system design, architecture and growth.
+I’ve also delivered internal architecture reviews, run workshops, and spoken at various conferences in Barcelona on topics like domain modeling, developer experience, and adaptive systems.

+I’m open to more public speaking, guest sessions, or collaborative workshops: especially when the topics align with how organisations build software that changes.

 Topics I care about include software boundaries, change-resilient architecture, developer tooling, and AI-assisted software design.
-If you're working on something interesting and want to exchange ideas, feel free to reach out at _me&lt;AT&gt;kmr&lt;DOT&gt;today_.

 ## What I Write About